Chocobozzz/PeerTube/support/doc/tools.md

 ### Move video files from filesystem to object storage

-Use this script to move all video files or a specific video file to object storage.
+Use this script to move video related files (video files, original video file, captions, etc.) to object storage.

 ::: code-group